How to Apply

 Additional Personal Statement Criteria for Preventive Medicine Focused Candidates:

-- Why do you want to pursue both Family Medicine and Preventive Medicine residency training?
+- OHSU’s Family Medicine Residency moved to a 4-year program in 2012.
+Explain why you want to pursue both Family Medicine and Preventive Medicine residency training?
+Why would you prefer this program over OHSU’s other 4-year options?

 Additional Information for International Medical Graduates (IMG)